santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

 One can use `steppar` command to generate confidence contour among parameters as was done in `S. Mondal, T. P. Adhikari, K. Hryniewicz, C. S. Stalin, and A. Pandey, 2022, A&A, 662, 77`

+`Note:` Since $`M_{BH}`$ is a parameter in the model, one can estimate its value from the fit.
+For that one can keep it free, however, that can also give higher uncertainties in other parameters.
+So, it is suggestive to first achieve the best-fit by keeping the mass free and then freeze it to that value.
+If you still get large uncertainties, use the method to estimate error for one parameter of interest.

 ## helpdesk

 For any queries regarding data fitting, fits file updates, or fits file with any specific sweet spot of parameters, please contact me here: `santanuicsp@gmail.com`